nefarius/IgorBot/README.md

 ## About

-Work in progress, may explode at any moment, stay away 😆
+Work in progress, use with care 🔥

 ## Setup